jsdw/jsdw.github.io/content/posts/kubernetes/index.md

 To test this new Service, make sure that the `echo-server` Pod is running again.
 Then, we can use the same trick as before to give us a Pod running busybox (`kubectl run -it busybox --image=busybox --rm --generator=run-pod/v1`).
 This time, instead of using the IP address of the Pod itself, we can use the IP address of the Service, and run for example `wget [service-cluster-ip] -O -` to get a result from it.
 Even better, service names resolve as you might hope via DNS, so we can also use `wget http://my-echo-server-service -O -` to talk to the `echo-server` Pod now.
 If the Service is in a namespace, it will be accessible via something like `http://service-name.namespace-name`.
 Since the same service could be running in several namespaces, this allows you to disambiguate which one you want (by default you'll find whatever is running the same namespace if you don't provide one).

-Even if we delete and re-apply the `echo-server` config and it ends up with a different IP address (`kubectl get pods -o wide` to see the Pod IPs), the Service will continue to work.
+Even if we delete and recreate the `echo-server` Pod and it ends up with a different IP address (`kubectl get pods -o wide` to see the Pod IPs), the Service will continue to work.
+This makes it a durable way for Pods to communicate with each other.

 See [here][api-services] for the complete API reference for Services.